Bald Eagles sit on their nest in Cootes Paradise in Hamilton

-A pair of Bald Eagles have made their nest in a tall pine tree at Cootes Paradise, part of the Royal Botanical Gardens, in Burlington, Ontario.
+A pair of Bald Eagles have made their nest in a tall pine tree at Cootes Paradise, part of the Royal Botanical Gardens, in Hamilton, Ontario.
 Although they have nested in the same area for a number of years, 2013 was the first time that the pair laid eggs, and two eaglets hatched.

 This is the first time in decades that Bald Eagles have successfully raised a brood on the Canadian shores of Lake Ontario, so it is very exciting.
 Due to the widespread use of DDT prior to 1970, Bald Eagles became almost extinct in the area.
 Further to that, at one point there were only 4 active Bald Eagles’ nests in the Great Lakes region and only 15 surviving birds.

 When Bob and I learned that the eaglets had hatched, we could hardly wait for the chance to go and see them…be witness to this momentous event in the world of conservation efforts.

 Once at the Arboretum, it is necessary to hike on a series of trails, commencing with Lilac Walk, along Captain Cootes Trail, connecting with Bulls Point Trail and finally branching off onto the Marshwalk Trail.
 The trails wander through lovely mixed forests, but Bob and I also enjoyed the variety of conditions afforded by several boardwalks, stream crossings and lookouts along the way.

 By following the marked pathways, we eventually found ourselves at the edge of Cootes Paradise Marsh, where the Marsh Boardwalk provides closer access to the edge of the water.
 It is from that boardwalk that bird watchers can observe the Bald Eagles’ nest.